channable/icepeak/docs/data-management.md

   - If the path refers to a field in an object, that field is removed from the object.

+Note that in the current implementation, HTTP requests to the REST API return before the modification has been applied to the data.
+This is because updates are delegated to a different thread than the HTTP request.

 # Atomic writes

 To make sure an interrupted write does not corrupt the database, the new value